 If you are looking for books set in Salem for middle-grade students, A Break With Charity will appeal to younger readers.

 Susanna so badly wants to be a part of this group of girls at the parsonage.
 However, in order to stop the witch hysteria, she must decide if she wants to ‘break charity’ as a witness in the Salem Witch Trials.
-What matters more and who should she save?
-Her friends and family are in danger.

 The Witch Of Blackbird Pond by Elizabeth George Speare

-Growing up, one of the best Salem Witch Trials books that I adored that was also more about fitting in included The Witch of Blackbird Pond by Elizabeth George Speare.
-Although the trials didn’t occur until 1692, the book alludes to the Salem Witch Trials.
+Growing up, one of the best Salem Witch Trials books that we adored that was also more about fitting in included The Witch of Blackbird Pond by Elizabeth George Speare.

 Technically not a book set in Salem either, The Witch of Blackbird Pond takes place in nearby Connecticut in 1687.
-However, the Newbery Medal winner is perfect for younger guys wanting to learn more.
+However, the Newbery Medal winner is perfect for younger children wanting to learn more.

-Acclimating to a new home is always hard when you’ve just arrived in town, and Kit Tyler’s experience proves no different.
-Having left her home in the Barbados and in need of a friend, Kit meets Hannah Tupper.
+Having left her home in Barbados and in need of a friend, Kit meets Hannah Tupper.
 Unfortunately, the colonists think Hannah is a witch, putting their friendship and lives in jeopardy.

 What Were The Salem Witch Trials? by Tomie DePaola